Gurobi/gurobi-optimods/docs/source/mods/bipartite-matching.rst

 The maximum matching problem is a fundamental problem in graph theory.
 Given a graph, as a set of nodes connected to one another by edges, a matching is any subset of those edges that have no vertex in common.
-The goal of maximum matching is to find the largest possible such matching of a given graph.
+The goal of maximum matching is to find the largest possible such matching in a given graph.

-In this mod we consider the special case of maximum cardinality matching on bipartite graphs.
-This problem can be applied to solve exclusive assignment problems in practice, such as the assignment of workers or resources to tasks.
+In this mod we consider the special case of maximum cardinality matching on bipartite graphs, which can be used to solve exclusive assignment problems such as the assignment of workers or resources to tasks.
 To give a brief example, if we construct a bipartite graph where one of the bipartite sets represents tasks, and the other workers, then a matching is a set of edges each of which assigns one worker to one task.
 By the properties